 - Doxing: The disclosure of others' private information without their consent.

-- Posting media that may cause harm or be triggering to other people.
-For example, people with photosensitive epilepsy may experience seizures from animations with rapidly changing or flashing colours.
+- Posting content that may cause harm or be triggering to other people without using an appropriate warning and the spoiler feature.
+For example, people with photosensitive epilepsy may experience seizures from animations with rapidly changing or flashing colours, and people suffering from certain trauma may have painful memories triggered by talk about common triggers, such as violence, sex, abuse, severe mental health issues, or drugs.

 - Actively suppressing opinions of other users.